Thursday, June 12, 2025

 Consultation on Copyright in the Age of Artificial General Intelligence: my response

 This is my response to Industry Canada's Consultation on Copyright in the Age of Artificial General Intelligence.
-The deadline for responses has been extended to Jan.
-15, 2024.
+Industry Canada's final report What we heard was published on Feb.
+11, 2025.

 Technical Evidence